MariekePop/ATiCS_practical1/README.md

 * run_P1.job the file that runs the practical1.py file on snellius
 * Tensorboard map contains pictures of the Tensorboard graphs
 * checkpoints_official map contains all trained models in the checkpoint.pth for every model_type
-* logs_official map contains the slurm output files from training on snellius for every model_type
+* logs_official map contains the slurm output files from training on snellius for every model_type and a map with all logs from the test phase
 * runs_official map contains all runs for every model_type